Dharminder-singh/firstReactPro/README.md

 # Getting Started with clone the repo

-go the root directory, and install the dependancy
+go to the root directory, and install the dependencies

 ### `npm install`

+Run the local server using command

+###`npm json-server -p 3500 -w data/db.json`

 ### Available Scripts

-In the project directory, you can run:
+Now In the project directory, you can run:

 ### `npm start`